 - In most chemical and nuclear reactions, energy is transferred into or out of a system.
 Heat, light, mechanical motion, or electricity might all be involved in such transfers.
 (Grades 5 - 8) Details...
 View more aligned curriculum...
 Do you agree with this alignment?
 Thanks for your feedback!

-- 4. Energy exists in many forms, and when these forms change energy is conserved.
-(Grades K - 8) Details...
+- Construct, use, and present an argument to support the claim that when work is done on or by a system, the energy of the system changes as energy is transferred to or from the system.
+(Grades 6 - 8) Details...
 View more aligned curriculum...
 Do you agree with this alignment?
 Thanks for your feedback!

 For the combustion demo:

 - 250 ml erlemeyer flask with a 1-hole stopper

 - pre-heated water (near boiling) in a thermos